tseguin715/rag-complexity-paradox/README.md

 python gold_set_update.py
 ```

-**Important:** Move the source_data.ndjson and gold_set.jsonl files from the setup directory to the scripts directory.
+**Important:** Move the source_data.ndjson and gold_set.jsonl files from the setup directory to the scripts directory after they are generated.

 ### 3) Create the vector databases